Code-Institute-Submissions/rosehip-angular/README.md

 ## UX

 First impressions are everything and I wanted to create a website for rosehip productions that showed off two of their best attributes: contemporary elegence and trust.
 Any potential client should think that when they view the website.
-Clients should come away from viewing that website that:
+Clients should come away thinking:

 1. I can trust this company/person to plan and execute my event.
 2. I can work well with this company/person because I can visualize my event based on the examples I see on this website.

 Much of the design focused around the rosehip logo.
 I picked colors, fonts, and images that I thought complemented the logo well.

-I chose black are the primary background color because I wanted the primary colors of the logo (pink and gold) to pop off the page.
+I chose black as the primary background color because I wanted the primary colors of the logo (pink and gold) to pop off the page.
 Black also helped give that contemporary elegence feeling.

 I chose the "Raleway" font because I thought it presented the contemporary elegence I was looking for.
-The "Special Elite" font was chosen for the quote because I wanted to embed in the client how good the company is like the way a typewriter embeds on a piece of paper.
+The "Special Elite" font was chosen for the quote because I wanted to embed in the client how good the company is just like the way a typewriter embeds on a piece of paper.
 The "Homemade Apple" font was chosen to give a personal feeling.
 What's more personal than a signature?
 It's unique and the person that signs their name endorses what they are saying.

 ### Design Choices
 - [Hero Image](https://marc-marquez.github.io/rosehip-angular/#/home) - Client preferred the "just hands" [photo](https://github.com/marc-marquez/rosehip-angular/blob/master/img/KJWedFL-201-1920-sm.jpg) when in mobile view (< 576px).